 Across the street from the Chi Lin Nunnery is the beautiful garden of Nam Lian.

-Everything is perfectly trimmed, and there’s even a tea pavilion by the lake.
-One of the most serene places in Hong Kong.
+Everything is perfectly trimmed, and a tea pavilion is by the lake—one of the most serene places in Hong Kong.

 Address: 60 Fung Tak Rd Ha Yuen Leng

-A really cool bar with live music and delicious cocktails, but also an Instagram perfect spot!
+It’s a cool bar with live music, delicious cocktails, and an Instagram-perfect spot!

-They have literally thousands of butterflies hanging from the ceiling.
+They have thousands of butterflies hanging from the ceiling.

 Address: LG, 1 Hollywood Rd, Central